Salt Spring Coffee is proud to be named (for the third time!) Best for the World by B Corporation.

 We also teamed up with LOCO BC, a local business alliance, to help reduce landfill waste.
 Together, we created the Zero Hero program, which provides businesses with tools to reduce their waste and greenhouse-gas (GHG) emissions.
 In addition to running a pilot program with businesses like Edible Canada, Uprising Breads Bakery and University Golf Course, we took part in the challenge ourselves.
 Since 2015, we have diverted 93% of our waste from landfills and sent all of our roasting by-products (chaff, coffee grounds and burlap bags) to local organic farmers or composting facilities.

 In 2015, we launched Salt Spring Coffee’s first annual Corporate Social Responsibility Report, which outlines key sustainability efforts and documents our performance on key metrics.
 It’s a chance for us to be transparent with our customers and invite discussion on the issues that matter most to them.

 For our Best for the World challenge in 2016, we asked you to join us in our mission towards zero waste and say no to disposable cups for 21 days.
 It turns out, there are a lot of you who are just as passionate as we are about zero waste!
 Throughout the challenge, we reduced landfill and we proved that small changes in our daily lifestyle can add up to big change.

 What lies ahead

 Recently, there has been some forward momentum from the City of Vancouver to get to zero waste by looking at reducing single use items such as coffee cups.
-We look forward to sharing our years of experience and joining that conversation.
+We look forward to sharing our experience and joining that conversation.